 History

-- 2019–2023: Three protocols develop independently; periodic collaboration discussions
+- 2019–2023 — Three protocols develop independently; periodic collaboration discussions between leadership teams

-- 2024 (Q4): ASI token trades independently; initial governance proposals for unified ecosystem
+- Q4 2024 — ASI token trades independently; initial governance proposals for unified ecosystem begin

 Common Misconceptions